top of page

 Our main feedback during our quick usability test sessions was:

-• Employee side - Information being displayed is not intuitive, current labeling isn’t helpful.
+- Employee side - The information being displayed is not intuitive, and current labeling isn’t helpful.
 What is it trying to express?

-• The sign-up screen is OK and easy to follow but lacks security features. (ex.
-What if I lost my account and try to retrieve it?)
+- The sign-up screen is OK and easy to follow but lacks security features. (ex.
+What if I lost my account and tried to retrieve it?)